MUSiC: My All Time Top 5 Albums?

 But I love For The Roses as well!

-This all came about when I wanted to pick a ‘top five albums’ list, to illustrate a private posting on cataloguing my CD collection. it rapidly became clear that it was not going to easy!
+This all came about when I wanted to pick a ‘top five albums’ list, to illustrate a private posting on cataloguing my CD collection. it rapidly became clear that it was not going to be easy!
+Perhaps not even possible?

 J-Fusion at its slick funky glossy and melodic best.

 If it were my current top five that’d be different.
-My most listened to CD right now, for example, is Casiopea’s debut.
-But I’m also listening to a lot of Sons of Champlin right now, and I’m not as sold on them as the other artists that I’m featuring in this post.
+My most listened to CD right now, for example, is Casiopea’s debut(pictured above).
+But I’m also listening to a lot of Sons of Champlin, right now, and I’m not as sold on them as the other artists that I’m featuring in this post.

 Intense, colourful, surreal, poetic, earthy.
 Amazing!